cmaureir/progra-alma/lectures/week4/lecture15.rst

 own by all the **list** objects, the method ``replace()``, own by all the **str** objects.

-.. _Data Type: ../session1/lecture2.html
+.. _Data Type: ../week1/lecture2.html

-We will look more deeply the *objects*, in the `Sixth session`_
+We will look more deeply the *objects*, in the `Sixth week`_

-.. _Sixth session: ../session6/index.html
+.. _Sixth week: ../week6/index.html